Avertium/2018_ASU_CyberChallenge/Challenges/Programming/README.md

 ----------

 ## 03_Regex - 400 Points
-Objective: **Find the flag in the block of garbled text using regex with these parameters: Two lower case word characters.
+Objective: **Find the flag in the block of garbled text (medium_regex.txt) using regex with these parameters: Two lower case word characters.
 Two upper case word characters.
 Either one of the following characters '!', '?', ''.
 One non-word character.
 Between 2 and 3 lowercase word characters.
 Two or more uppercase word characters.
 A number between 100 and 199.
 Two of the same non-word characters (Ex **, but not ^).
 A number between 7000 and 9999**
 Difficulty: **Medium**
 Flag:<details>
   <summary>Spoilers</summary>